-The Company incorporates forward looking information into both assessment of whether the credit risk of an instrument has increased significantly since its initial recognition and its measurement of ECL.
-Based on the consideration of a variety of external actual and forecast information, the Company forms a 'base case' view of the future direction of relevant economic variables such as Gross domestic product, change in Gross Fixed Investments etc. This process involves developing two or more additional economic scenarios and considering the relative probabilities of each outcome.
+The Company incorporates forward looking information into measurement of ECL.
+Based on the consideration of a variety of external actual and forecast information, the Company forms a 'base case' view of the future direction of relevant economic variables such as Gross domestic product, change in gross fixed investments etc. This process involves developing two or more additional economic scenarios and considering the relative probabilities of each outcome.
 The base case represents a most likely outcome while the other scenarios represent more optimistic and more pessimistic outcomes.